nlpsandbox/phi-deidentifier-example/README.md

     conda create --name phi-deidentifier python=3.9.1
     conda activate phi-deidentifier

+Start the NLP tool dependencies.

+    docker-compose up -d date-annotator \
+        person-name-annotator \
+        physical-address-annotator

 Install and start the PHI Deidentifier.

     cd server/
     pip install -e .
     python -m openapi_server

+### Updating NLP tool dependencies

+This tool is built on top of other NLP tools to complete its task.
+These dependencies are defined in [docker-compose.yml](docker-compose.yml).
+Any of these dependencies can be replaced by another tool that implements the same dependency OpenAPI specification.

+For example, let's imagine that you are looking for the best-performing `Date Annotator` that implements the Date Annotator OpenAPI specification version `x.y.z`.

+1. Visit [nlpsandbox.io] and visit the Leaderboard for the Date Annotators.
+2. Identify the best-performing tool that implements the Date Annotator OpenAPI specification version `x.y.z`.
+Note the name and version of its Docker image, e.g. `mit/awesome-date-annotator:1.2.3` (this image does not exist).
+3. Replace the Date Annotator Docker image in [docker-compose.yml](docker-compose.yml) by the image of the tool that you have identified.

+That's it!
+Restart your tool and the annotation of dates will now be carried out by the new Date Annotator.

 ### Accessing the UI